Pentagon chief Hagel in Pakistan for talks on security, drones

 Hagel is the first defence minister to visit Pakistan since the U.S. raid in the city of Abbottabad that killed al Qaeda leader Osama bin Laden in 2011.
 Pakistan was embarrassed and angered by the surprise raid.

-The official said Hagel noted that failure to get shipments moving through the gates soon could disrupt efforts to ensure timely U.S. payment of Coalition Support Funds, reimbursements received by Pakistan for assistance provided to the coalition involved in the Afghan war effort.

-The official said the connection Hagel made was not a threat but an expression of what could happen in the highly politicized environment in Washington.
+At the same time, Pakistan has served as a supply route for equipment flowing into Afghanistan to support the international coalition that is fighting Taliban militants.

-The GLOCs are being used by the Pentagon as a primary route for withdrawing U.S. and coalition equipment as they draw down foreign forces in Afghanistan and hand over security control to Afghan troops.
+The routes, known as the Pakistani Ground Lines of Communication (GLOC), are important for withdrawing U.S. and coalition equipment as they draw down foreign forces in Afghanistan and hand over security control to Afghan forces.

-Prior to the talks, a defence official said Hagel would "express appreciation that ... the government of Pakistan has made it a priority to keep the GLOCs open".
+Prior to the talks, the defence official said Hagel would "express appreciation that ... the government of Pakistan has made it a priority to keep the GLOCs open".

-The official praised operations by Pakistani forces in a dangerous region this year against militants who posed a threat to the Torkham-Peshawar road, which serves as part of the route between Afghanistan and the Pakistani port city of Karachi.
+He praised operations by Pakistani forces in a dangerous region this year to break up militants who posed a threat to the Torkham-Peshawar road that serves as part of the route between Afghanistan and the Pakistani port city of Karachi.

 "That's an example of the kind of effort that the Pakistan government as a whole has taken to ensure that the GLOCs stay open," the official said.